Imtiyaj5791/DevOps-Journey/Important/AWS.md

 # 12 EC2 instance is running but application is not accessible.
 How will you troubleshoot?

+First, I will check whether the application service is running using systemctl status <service_name>.

+If the service is stopped or failed, I will check the service logs using journalctl -u <service_name> and restart the service after approval.

+If the service is running, I will check whether the required application port is listening using ss -tulnp.

+If the port is not listening, I will check the application configuration and logs to identify why the application is not listening on that port.

-First, I will check whether the application service is running, then I will check whether the required port is listening, review the application logs, verify the Security Group and NACL rules, and if the application is behind a Load Balancer, I will also check the Target Group health and health check configuration.
+If the port is listening, I will check the Security Group and NACL rules to verify that the required traffic is allowed.

+If the application is behind a Load Balancer, I will also check the Target Group health, health check path and health check port.

+Finally, I will test the application locally using curl and review the application logs to identify the root cause.

 ```
 systemctl status <service_name>
+journalctl -u <service_name>
 ss -tulnp
-journalctl -u <service_name>
+curl localhost:<port>
 ```

 # 13 What happens when an EC2 instance goes down unexpectedly?

+First, I will check the EC2 instance status in the AWS Console and verify whether the instance is running and whether the 2/2 status checks are passing.

-First, I will check the reboot history and uptime, then I will check the previous boot logs to identify the reason, review CloudWatch metrics and status checks, and finally check CloudTrail to confirm whether the instance was rebooted, stopped, or terminated by any user or automation.
+Then, I will check the reboot history and uptime using last reboot and uptime.

+If the instance was rebooted, I will check the previous boot logs using journalctl -b -1 to identify any OS-level issue.

+After that, I will check CloudWatch metrics such as CPU, memory, disk and status checks to identify any resource or infrastructure issue.

+Finally, I will check CloudTrail to verify whether someone or any automation performed a Stop, Reboot or Terminate action.

 ```
 last reboot